gamesbrainiac/StackWatch/README.md

 Plans
 -----

- - Make a better `watcher.py` that takes in tags are parameters.
  - Make a console UI
  - Make a web UI (probably using flask or Pyramid)
+ - Add a time stamp to question class